jpegleg/dark-star-controller/README.md

 ```

-We can create low thresholds that only occur if a previous threshold was crossed and previous action taken, and an amount of time passed as the negative counters are only -1 per sample iteraction.
+We can create low thresholds that only occur if a previous threshold was crossed and previous action taken, and an amount of time passed as the negative counters are only -1 per sample iteration.
 So a score threshold of -200000 would take over 4 days to reach, unless of course additional health penalizations are included per round on the same metric.
 Because we can go down to -2000000000,
 we could have 32 years continuous runtime of negative metrics before reaching the end floor, or longer if the iteration sleep value is increased.
 Of course the floor could be lowered by using f64s or BigInt values, but
 we are using i32 to reduce RAM and because we don't need scores below -2 billion in this design.
 We could reduce resource utilization by not putting the i32s in a vector at all perhaps, but the vector data structure is useful, too.